 Magic: The Gathering Arena is a great way to play Magic from the comfort of your own home.
-The game operates on a "freemium" model, meaning that you can play the game without spending any money.
-If you want to speed up your game, you can make in-game purchases to facilitate your progression or to acquire cosmetic items that allow you to customize your avatar.
+MTG: Arena is a "freemium" game, meaning that you can play the game without spending any money.
+If you want to speed up your game, you can make in-game purchases to facilitate your progression.
+Or you can buy cosmetic items that allow you to customize your avatar.

 Can I Play MTG: Arena Completely Free?

-I did some research and discovered that it is possible to play MTG: Arena completely free while collecting all the available cards of the different expansions.
+After some research, I've discovered that's possible to play MTG: Arena for free and still collect all the available cards from the different expansions.
 It requires a significant amount of grinding and strategizing, but it is possible.

 Players who intend to use MTG: Arena as a way to become a Pro can complete an expansion in approximately 45–50 days from the release date.
 Once they have finished the current expansion, they can start accumulating gold for the next expansion.
 To do this, they have to play every single day and maximize the collection of rewards provided by the game.
 But how?

 How Do I Get as Many Gold Coins as Possible?